Best Community Colleges in Mississippi

 Tuition here is also fairly affordable, particularly for full-time students.
-The annual cost of tuition and fees for a student taking two semesters of 15-21 credits each is just over $3,100 -- a discount of around $450 from the national average.
+The annual cost of tuition and fees for a student taking two semesters of 15-21 credits each is just over $3,100 — a discount from the national average.

 Northwest Mississippi Community College (Senatobia)

 Northwest Mississippi Community College structures its degree catalog in three tiers, each of which designed to interest a certain type of student.
 Standard college majors like elementary education, business administration and psychology are known as Academic Pathways at NMCC, and students can expect that all completed courses in the Associate of Arts (A.A.) curriculum should transfer to in-state public universities.

 Technical programs at NMCC are delivered as two-year study plans that lead to an A.A.S. degree and focus on specialized, career-centered knowledge and skills.
 Those looking for a fast track to skills training can pursue career certificates, which can take as little as nine months of study to complete.

 More than 7,500 students attend courses on NMCC's main campus and four satellite learning sites.
 Student residence halls are available for those enrolled at the Senatobia campus.

 Career technical education, also known as CTE or career and technical education, is a core part of the programs offered by the best Mississippi community colleges.
 CTE can result in a certificate, diploma or associate degree.
 However, all share a common thread.
 They provide practical skills or knowledge for use in a specific career or industry.